yehia67/documentation/wallets/0.1/hub/how-to-guides/install-hub.md

 	cd hub
 	```

-3. Build Hub from the source code:
+3. Build Hub from the source code

 	```bash
 	bazel build -c opt //hub:hub
 	```

-	This process can take a while, depending on the hardware or virtual machine.
+	This process can take a while, depending on your hardware or your virtual machine settings.

 	After the build is complete, the output should display something like the following: